 The QuickSet series was developed to meet these requirements.
 Heat Sinks are mounted directly to the PCB with anchor pins that take up a minimum of board real estate.
 Attachment forces and shock loads are transmitted to the PCB instead of the chip and solder balls.
-The attachment force from the torsion springs generates the appropriate attachment load to the heat sinks and mounting pressure on the thermal interface material.
+The torsion springs generate the appropriate attachment load and mounting pressure for the heat sink and thermal interface material.

 |S001YZ4J||0.8||1.0 ~ 1.3|

 1st, Calculate X value (T) of graph, using the formula below the graph.

 2nd, Y value (Force) can be found from the intersection of "X value (T)" and "Torsion spring performance line".

 Anchor pins are captive and installed from the backside of the PCB.
 No solder is required.

 1. Insert anchor pins from back side of PCB.